AvaloniaUI/Avalonia.Samples/src/Avalonia.Samples/MVVM/BasicMvvmSample/README.md

 ### INotifyPropertyChanged

-Our view needs any way to know when a property has changed and the view should update itself.
+Our `View` needs any way to know when a property has changed and the `View` should update itself.
 To achieve this there is an interface called `INotifyPropertyChanged` which implements the event `PropertyChanged`.
 If our `ViewModel` implements this interface, we can send update notifications to our `View` or any other class listening to that event.

 More: <a href="https://docs.microsoft.com/en-US/dotnet/api/system.componentmodel.inotifypropertychanged?view=net-6.0" target="_blank">[Microsoft Docs]</a>